Types of mushroom in the UK: common identification guide

 Fungi are a huge and fascinating kingdom with over 15,000 species in the UK.

 They live on land, in the water, in the air, and even in and on plants and animals.
 They vary widely in size and form, from the microscopically small to the largest organisms on Earth (at several square miles large).

 Mushrooms (or toadstools) is a term given to the fleshy, spore-bearing fruiting bodies that certain fungi produce.
 Here are nine common mushrooms that you may come across.

 Please be aware that fungi can be deadly poisonous – don’t use this blog to identify them for culinary use.

 Credit: Arco Images Gmbh / Alamy Stock Photo

 This is the earthstar you’re most likely to see in the UK.

-Key features: looks at first like a small, brown bulb.
-The outer skins peels back into 4-8 pointed rays, covered in a fleshy layer.
+Key features: collared earthstar looks at first like a small, brown bulb.
+The outer skin peels back into 4-8 pointed rays, covered in a fleshy layer.
 The fleshy layer cracks as the rays bend back and curl under, raising up the spore bag and leaving it sitting in a saucer-like base.
 The spores escape though a small, fringed opening, like a tiny beak, at the top.
 Up to 10cm across.